SartajSidhu/price-alerter/README.md

 # Price-Alerter

-Takes a desired price from a user and emails them once their product has reached that price or lower compatable with walmart.com and amazon.ca and .com
+Takes a desired price from a user and emails them once their product has reached that price or lower, compatable with walmart.com and amazon.ca and .com

 Amazon product page example